nullxx/dynamicPlist/README.md

-# dynamicPlist // Plist creator
+# dynamicPlist // Plist creator for apache2
-This script creates a plist with no need of a plist file.
+This script creates a plist with no need of a plist file on apache2.

 ## USAGE
     - Install PHP